AutoJenny/blog/docs/temp/llm_modular_prompt_refactor_plan.md

 ## Status (2025-05-25)
 - All backend and API endpoints for LLM modular prompt management are now direct SQL (psycopg2) and ORM-free.
-- UI for Action Details and modular prompt part management is being finalized and tested.
+- UI for Action Details and modular prompt part management is complete, robust, and tested.
 - Documentation and change logs updated to reflect migration completion.

 ## Restore Progress (2025-05-23)